Are you dreaming of hiking the entire Appalachian Trail?

 about the ATI continued...

-Organized and directed by Dr. Warren Doyle, who has walked the entire AT a record eighteen times (+38,000 miles), the ATI is an intensive, five-day program that covers trail history and management, trip logistics, food, equipment, physical conditioning, hiker safety/health; and the most neglected but most important topic of all, the psychological/emotional aspects of long distance hiking.
-For almost thirty years (since 1989), over one thousand future AT hikers (from forty-one states and four foreign countries) have attended and enjoyed the ATI.
+Organized and directed by Dr. Warren Doyle, who has walked the entire AT a record eighteen times (+38,000 miles), the ATI is an intensive, five-day program that covers trail history and management; trip logistics/planning; food, equipment, physical conditioning, hiker safety/health; and the most neglected, but most important topic of all, the psychological/emotional aspects of long distance hiking.
+For thirty years (since 1989), over one thousand future AT hikers (from forty-one states and four foreign countries) have attended and enjoyed the ATI.

-Participants will do short day hikes on the AT between Mt.
-Rogers and Damascus, VA.
+After morning classes, participants will do short (5.5 to 7 miles), diagnostic afternoon hikes on the AT between Whitetop and Shady Valley, TN (including Damascus, VA).
 Non-hiking spouses and significant others will enjoy relaxing in a quiet setting or exploring the many shops in the surrounding communities

 “The ATI is an affordable and effective five-day program to increase your chances of fulfilling this dream by offering a realistic preparation for the challenging journey ahead.”